Do you want to update your DNS when your IP changes? Are you using a router running OpenWRT and Cloudflare? Then this short guide is perfect for you!

 The settings should now look something like this:

-Next up, we’ll have to make a little change to the Cloudflare script as it doesn’t support authentication by using a token out of the box.
+Next up, we’ll have to make a minor change to the Cloudflare script as it doesn’t support authentication by using a token out of the box.

 __PRGBASE="$__PRGBASE --header 'X-Auth-Email: $username' "